We both buy and sell antiques & collectibles. A large percentage of our business is related to

 Do you make a lot of money doing this?

-No, but I do enjoy it and it keeps me very busy!
+No, but I do enjoy it for the most part and it keeps me very busy!

 * * * * We Sell Antiques!